-It's so important that children continue reading throughout the year -- even when school is out of session.
+We've all heard of the summer slide, that period between the end and beginning of the school year when children can lose the gains they've made as readers.
+It's so important for them to continue reading throughout the year even when school is out of session.
 If your students have access to tablets, they can prevent the summer slide by downloading e-books to their device.
 Many of these choices give kids the option to read independently or listen to a book read aloud to them.
-The extra features will support struggling readers and make sure that children are engaged in the story.
-Here's a list of summer-themed texts that are great for grabbing the attention of students of all ages!

-This e-book from the Berenstain Bears series of books is a great summer read.
+This interactive e-book from the Berenstain Bears series is a great summer read.
 Students can read by themselves or watch the words light up on the screen as the narrator reads it aloud.
-With this interactive e-book, students can listen to music and sound effects or tap a word to hear it pronounced for them.
+With Too Much Car Trip, students can listen to music and sound effects or tap a word to hear it pronounced for them.

 This app tells a story through animation.
-Perfect for young students, the engaging narrative is told through dialogue between the two main characters.
+Perfect for young students, Rainy Days: A Stella and Sam Adventure is an engaging narrative told through dialogue between the two main characters.
 There are activities built in throughout the story to help children stay engaged as they follow Stella and Sam on this rainy day.

 Sesame Street eBooks for iPads (Free; subscription required for full access)

 Fitting into the summer theme, this e-book from the Little Critter series follows the main character as he goes to camp.
-The story by Mercer Mayer can be read independently by students or auto-played for them to sit back and listen as the narrator takes them through the story.
+The story by Mercer Mayer can be read independently by students or auto-played as they sit back and listen while the narrator takes them through the story.
 With this app, students will see text on the screen along with the familiar pictures by this well-known children's book author and illustrator.

 Tacky Goes to Camp ($3.99)